dilith-lab/ActiveDirectory/README.md

 - UserList with UserPrincipalName (UPN).
 Sample CSV file: [Users.csv](https://github.com/dilith-lab/ActiveDirectory/blob/main/Users/Users.csv)

 it will export CSV file with user email address and corresponding CXO.

+#### Hierarchical organization
+Using PowerShell and Active Directory, it determines if users directly report to the CEO or traverse the managerial hierarchy.
+I have use this [UserList](https://github.com/dilith-lab/ActiveDirectory/blob/main/Users/SampleUsers/bulk_users.csv) for the demonstration.

 ![Hierarchical organization](https://github.com/dilith-lab/ActiveDirectory/blob/main/Users/SampleUsers/Org-Hierarchy.png "Hierarchical organization")

 ## Groups